dronelyfe/Scribacus/README.md

 # Dependencies

 Scribacus uses SpeechRecognition(which relies on CMU PocketSphinx for word recognition), and Librosa for grabbing information about audio files.
+To make things a bit easier, `util/scribacus-install-dependencies.py` can sort the dependencies out for you.
+It only assumes that you have `pip`. simply `cd` into `util/` and `python scribacus-install-dependencies.py`